Frequently Asked Questions

 The need for licensure depends on jurisdiction and context.
 It is important to disclose to your examinee the scope of an evaluation and that you are not establishing a physician-patient relationship.

-In performing independent medical evaluations (IMEs), it is typically viewed that you do not form a doctor and patient relationship; however, the American Medical Association, in their Code of Medical Ethics Opinion 1.2.6, states there is a limited patient-physician relationship.
+In performing independent medical evaluations (IMEs), it is typically viewed that you do not form a doctor-patient relationship; however, the American Medical Association, in their Code of Medical Ethics Opinion 1.2.6, states there is a limited patient-physician relationship.
 However, IMEs often involve other issues, such as appropriateness of care and recommendations, that may not be dealt with in performing an impairment rating.
 Therefore, the need for licensure may be less in this more limited role.

 State workers’ compensation systems may require evaluators to be licensed in that state; however, others may state the evaluations are performed by a licensed physician, e.g., you could be licensed in another state.
 The US Department of Labor requires for their evaluations a valid medical license and board certification in the field of expertise (e.g., toxicology, pulmonary, neurology, occupational medicine, etc.)